 Finally, don’t forget that Djerba and Zarzis are your gateway to the Sahara.
 Berber villages, Ksour and sand dunes are a 4x4 ride away!

-Buy a fish in the Houmt-Souk market, you can have it grilled and then taste it straight away in one of the small neighbouring restaurants.
+Buy fresh fish at the market in Houmt-Souk, the island’s main town.
+You can have it grilled and then taste it straight away in one of the small neighbouring restaurants!

 The walls of this seaside fortress still ring with the battles that raged there, in the 16th century, between the Spanish and the Turkish corsairs led by the famous Dragut.
 Practical information.